vvasuki/bhAShAntaram/tamiL/4k-divya-prabandha/02_tiruppAvai/_index.md

 Did you not hear  alternate  twittering birds making  loud noises,
 Did you not hear the loud sound of white conch,
-From the temple of the king of  Garuda12,
+From the temple of the king of  Garuda[^prr12],
 Oh , girls please wake up,
-Let us hear the holy sounds of  “Hari13, Hari”.
+Let us hear the holy sounds of  “Hari[^prr13], Hari”.
 From the savants and sages,
-Calling him who drank the poisonous milk from the ghost14,
+Calling him who drank the poisonous milk from the ghost[^prr14],
-Him who kicked and killed the ogre of the cart15,
+Him who kicked and killed the ogre of the cart[^prr15],
 And him who sleeps on the great serpent Adi Sesha
 So that it goes through our mind,
 And make our mind cool, Oh, Goddess Pavai.

+[^prr12]: Lord  Vishnu who rides on Garuda(The barahmini kite)
+[^prr13]: Another name of Lord Vishnu
+[^prr14]: Lord Krishna killed Ogress Poothaa who tried to kill him poisonous milk
+[^prr15]: Lord Krisna killed an ogre called Shakatasura who appeared in the form of cart
 </details>